yashmadan123/mslearn-openai/Instructions/Labs/05-generate-images.md

 ### Task 4: Run the app

-Now that you've reviewed the code, it's time to run it and generate some images.
+In this task, you will run the reviewed code to generate some images.

 1. In the console prompt pane, enter the appropriate command to run your application: